lampa-research/renesas_mcu_rally/docs/docs/project_setup.md

 - Pause and reset the simulation (click on the pause icon || and the rewind icon <<).
 - Click on the add asset icon.
-- Under PROTO nodes (Current project), select tracks_3d->MCUTrackTest and click Add.
+- Under PROTO nodes (Current project), select tracks->MCUTrackTest and click Add.
 - Save the modified world (Save icon, shortcut Ctrl-Shift-S).

 ![test_track](img/test_track.png)